Mexican Federal Highway 40: Monterrey to Saltillo

 From Monterrey, Nuevo León, to Saltillo, Coahuila, Fed.
-40 is a 4-lane divided unrestricted access road.
+40 is a four-lane, divided, unrestricted-access road.
 The highway crosses the northern end of the Sierra Madre Oriental that divides Coahuila and Nuevo León.

 Saltillo to Torreón

-From Saltillo the road continues west as a 4-lane unrestricted access road.
-After the town of El Mesón, the road splits into the 4-lane toll Road Fed.
-40D and a 2-lane undivided unrestricted Fed.
-40. Both roads merge again in the town of 28 de Agosto and begin another section of 4-lane divided unrestricted highway.
-A few kilometers ahead is the road junction south to Parras de la Fuente.
-At La Cuchilla the road splits again into Fed.
+From Saltillo the road continues west as a four-lane, unrestricted-access road.
+After the town of El Mesón, the road splits into the four-lane toll road Fed.
+40D and a two-lane, undivided, unrestricted Fed.
+40. Both roads merge again in the town of 28 de Agosto and begin another section of four-lane, divided, unrestricted highway.
+A few kilometers west is the junction south to Parras de la Fuente.
+At La Cuchilla, the road splits again into Fed.
 40 and Fed.
 40D.
 From there, one may take Fed.
-30 to San Pedro, which eventually becomes a 4-lane divided unrestricted road and leads directly to northern Torreón.
+30 to San Pedro, which eventually becomes a four-lane, divided, unrestricted road and leads directly to northern Torreón.
 At the city of Matamoros, Fed.
 40 and Fed.
-40D merge again into a 4-lane divided unrestricted highway until one reaches Torreón.
+40D merge again into a four-lane, divided, unrestricted highway until reaching Torreón.
 This section is the east–west section across the central Mexican Plateau.

-Torreon to Gómez Palacio
+Torreón to Gómez Palacio

-Torreon, Coahuila, and Gómez Palacio, Durango, form a metro area.
+Torreón, Coahuila, and Gómez Palacio, Durango, form a metropolitan area.
 At Gómez Palacio, Fed.
-40 merges with Fed.
-49 that comes from the north.
-At Gómez Palacio one can choose between Fed's 40 or 49 and Feds 40D or 49D; both roads are 4-lane divided until the first toll plaza.
+40 merges with Mexican Federal Highway 49, which comes from the north.
+At Gómez Palacio one can choose between Feds 40 or 49 and Feds 40D or 49D; both roads are four-lane divided highways until the first toll plaza.

 Gómez Palacio to Durango

 At Gómez Palacio one can choose between the toll road and the unrestricted road.
-At Cuencamé, Durango, the roads splits: Fed.
+At Cuencamé, Durango, the roads diverge: Fed.
 49 continues south to Zacatecas and Mexico City, and Fed.
 40 continues west to Durango.

 Durango to Mazatlán

-This section of the highway crosses the Sierra Madre Occidental, and is narrow with many curves, particularly the portion known as the Espinazo del Diablo west of the Sierra crest.
+This section of the highway crosses the Sierra Madre Occidental and is narrow with many curves, particularly the portion known as the Espinazo del Diablo west of the Sierra crest.
 It has recently been bypassed by the new Fed.
 40D.
 The old Fed.
 40 can take up to 8 hours to travel, while Fed.
-40D should only take 3 hours.
+40D can be traveled in as little as 3 hours.
 During the winter months there is the added danger of ice.
-When going eastbound, Mazatlán to Durango, after reaching the top of the Sierra Madre Occidental, Fed.
+When traveling eastbound, Mazatlán to Durango, after reaching the top of the Sierra Madre Occidental, Fed.
 40 becomes more linear, and it goes through the towns of La Ciudad, El Salto, and El Soldado.
-It continues linear up to a point around 30 kilometers from Durango, and it again goes downhill with many curves.
-In all the downhill sections, the use of engine brake is advised.
+It continues up to a point around 30 kilometers from Durango, and it again goes downhill with many curves.
+In all the downhill sections, the use of engine braking is advised in order to prevent the burnout of friction brakes.